djukicigor/AmnSec-Multiplatform/README.md

-# AmnSec-Desktop
+# AmnSec-Multiplatform
-Desktop app for competition
+Client, server and Desktop app for competition